mrkaleArduinoLib/gbj_memory/README.md

 <a id="getPages"></a>
 ## getPages()
 #### Description
-The method provides a number of memory pages.
+The method provides a number of available memory pages.

 #### Syntax
     uint16_t getPages();